herotc/bfa.herodamage.com/README.md

 And it will use the correct version (under the hood, it does use the `.nvmrc` file)

 Also, make sure to have the latest stable version of the package manager of your choice ([npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)).
-For the rest of this quick start, we will use `npm`.
+For the rest of this quick start, we will use `npm`, and this is the package manager used by this project.

 ### Installation